fastify/under-pressure/README.md

 You can set a custom value for sampling the metrics returned by `memoryUsage` using the `sampleInterval` option, which accepts a number that represents the interval in milliseconds.

 The default value is different depending on which Node version is used.
 In version 8 and 10 it is `5`, while on version 11.10.0 and up it is `1000`.
-This difference is because from version 11.10.0 the event loop delay can be sampled with [`monitorEventLoopDelay`](https://nodejs.org/docs/latest-v12.x/api/perf_hooks.html#perf_hooks_perf_hooks_monitoreventloopdelay_options) and this allows to increase the interval value.
+This difference is because from version 11.10.0 the event loop delay can be sampled with [`monitorEventLoopDelay`](https://nodejs.org/docs/latest-v12.x/api/perf_hooks.html#perf_hooks_perf_hooks_monitoreventloopdelay_options) and this allows an increase in the interval value.

 ```js
 const fastify = require('fastify')()